Partnering for Agroforestry

 All Seasons Farm

-All Seasons Farm is an organic grass fed dairy farm in SW Wisconsin and has been operating as an organic producer since 2006.
+All Seasons Farm is an organic grass fed dairy farm in southwest Wisconsin and has been operating as an organic producer since 2006.
 In May of 2022, volunteers helped plant 1,100 trees along pastures at All Seasons Farm.

 Nettle Valley Farm

 Nettle Valley Farm is a 70 acre pastured pork farm outside Spring Grove, Minnesota, which manages an incubator farm program to host young livestock farmers who are interested in silvopasture and other agroforestry practices.
-The incubator farm program works to start young beginning livestock farmers in the industry.

 Lily Springs Farm